-The Stennis Center and the U.S. Association of Former Members of Congress have adopted these written guidelines for colleges and universities that would like to participate in the Congress to Campus Program.
+The Stennis Center for Public Service and the United States Association of Former Members of Congress (FMC) have adopted these written guidelines for colleges and universities that would like to participate in the Congress to Campus Program.

 - The host institution is responsible for providing meals, lodging and ground transportation for the visiting former Members of Congress.
 If the former Members arrive by air, the host institution is responsible for meeting the former Members at the airport and returning them to the airport.

 - Each participating institution must designate a faculty member or high-ranking administrator to serve as the coordinator throughout the visit by the former Members.
 This person will have full responsibility for scheduling, ground transportation, lodging, meals, and other obligations of the host institution.